Christian demonology: Appearance

 The idea that demons have horns seems to have been taken from chapter 13 of the Book of Revelation.

-This idea has also been associated with the depiction of certain ancient gods like Moloch and the shedu, etc., which were portrayed as bulls, as men with the head of a bull, or wearing bull horns as a crown.
+This idea has also been associated with the depiction of certain ancient gods like Moloch and the shedu, which were portrayed as bulls, as men with the head of a bull, or wearing bull horns as a crown.

 In Malleus Maleficarum, Heinrich Kramer wrote that demons can take the form of children, and that in this form, they are very heavy, constantly ill and do not grow.

 Poets such as Geoffrey Chaucer associated the color green with the Devil, although in modern times the color is red.

 Henry Boguet and some English demonologists of the same epoch asserted that witches and warlocks confessed (under torture) that demons' bodies were icy.
 During the 17th century, this belief prevailed.

 Sexuality

 Demons are generally considered sexless as they have no physical bodies, but different kinds are generally associated with one sex or another.
 Many theologians agreed that demons acted first as succubi to collect sperm from men and then as incubi to put it into a woman's vagina.

 Albertus Magnus and Thomas Aquinas wrote that demons and the hierarchy of angels are created by God with the same non–material substance.
-Because they have no bodies they have no sexual identity and can not generate human beings or other angels.
 The incorporeality is related to their nature, eternal and unchangeable across the centuries.

 Ulrich Molitor and Nicholas Remy disagreed whether women could be impregnated by demons.
 Remy thought that a woman could never be fecundated by any being other than a man.
 Heinrich Kramer (author of the Malleus Maleficarum) adopted an intermediate position; he wrote that demons acted first as succubi and then as incubi, but added the possibility that succubi could receive semen from incubi, but he considered that this sperm could not fecundate women.

 Peter of Paluda and Martin of Arles among others supported the idea that demons could take sperm from dead men and impregnate women.
 Some demonologists thought that demons could take semen from dying or recently deceased men, and thus dead men should be buried as soon as possible to avoid it.